wooooooooook/scDrugplus-clone/README.md

   -smiles INPUT_SMILES, --smiles INPUT
                         path to input the smiles string of unknown molecules (csv file) -o OUTPUT, --output OUTPUT
-                        path to output directory, default='./' -m MODEL, --model MODEL
+                        path to the output directory, default='./' -m MODEL, --model MODEL
-                        the sensitivity screening in the previous analysis is from GDSC ic50/PRISM auc, e.g. GDSC, PRISM, default='PRISM'
+                        the sensitivity screening in the previous analysis is from GDSC ic50/PRISM AUC, e.g. GDSC, PRISM, default='PRISM'
 ```

 - Predict drug response on new drugs and specified clusters (here for default all clusters) with **Drug Response Prediction on new drugs**.